Mateusz1310/Final-Project/README.md

 # Final-Project
-This is the project I made to set in order and consolidate my knowledge which I gained during my testing course at SDA Academy.
+This is the project I made to set in order and consolidate my knowledge which I gained during my testing course at Software Development Academy.
 Its form is based on group project made during course.

 Tested application is MrBuggy3.